codesandbox/codesandbox-client/packages/homepage/content/docs/1-overview.md

 ### Empower Sharability and Discoverability

 The initial reason Ives wanted to build CodeSandbox was because of sharability.
-The JavaScript community is one of the most active communities out there, libraries and projects are shared everyday.
+The JavaScript community is one of the most active communities out there;
+libraries and projects are shared everyday.
 Still, it was very hard to share a project you've built with, for example, Vue or React.
+With CodeSandbox you can easily build, import or export your project and share a single URL.

 We also aim to make discoverability very easy: it should be easy to find examples if you're struggling with a library.

 ### Give a Local Editor Experience

+CodeSandbox works like your local editor.